uv1000/P2/writeup_P2_Ulrich_voll.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I consider the rubric points individually and describe how I addressed each point in my implementation.

 ---